Diffusive buckling fronts in lattice-based metamaterials: Experiments

 \textbf{Force response.} For four different designs with constant node radius but decreasing bond radius, the force-strain relationships are shown in Fig.\,\ref{fig:2}\textit{C}.
 Initially linearly increasing with applied strain, $F$ reaches a maximum before either weakening (negative slope) for thicker bonds or plateauing (zero slope) for thinner ones.
 The slope of the initial increase relates to the effective Young's modulus of the cubic lattice as $E_{\mathrm{eff}} \sim \mathrm{d}F / \mathrm{d} \epsilon$.
 Per definition $E_{\mathrm{eff}} = \mathrm{d} \sigma / \mathrm{d} \epsilon$, with $\sigma$ the local stress.
 Considering that only the vertical bonds are load-bearing during the initial stages of compression, we write $E_{\mathrm{eff}} = \left(\rm{d}F/\rm{d}\epsilon\right) / \left(N^2A_{\rm{bond}} \right)$.

 The reaction force and strain at the first local maximum, $F_{\mathrm{crit}}$ and $\epsilon_{\mathrm{crit}}$, indicate the critical force and strain at which either global or local buckling occurs.
 Using the above expression for $E_{\mathrm{eff}}$, the two can be related by $F_{\mathrm{crit}} \approx N^2 E_{\mathrm{eff}} A_{\mathrm{bond}} \epsilon_{\mathrm{crit}}$.
 Based purely on this force-strain relationship we cannot tell what type of buckling is triggered.
-Approaching the buckling of the simple cubic lattice as a classical buckling problem of all the load-bearing, vertical bonds, we argue that Euler's critical load criteria should hold \cite{euler1952methodus,timoshenko2012theory}.
+Approaching the buckling of the simple cubic lattice as a classical buckling problem of all the load-bearing, vertical bonds, we argue that Euler's critical load criteria should hold \cite{euler1952methodus,timoshenko2012theory}, which balances bending and compression energies.
 Hence,

 with $E_{\mathrm{eff}}$ as defined above, $I_{\mathrm{bond}} = \pi R_{\mathrm{bond}}^4/4$ the area moment of inertia of the bond, and $K$ a dimensionless pre-factor of order unity that effectively changes the lengths of the bond and relates to the applied boundary conditions \cite{timoshenko2012theory}.
 As we leave the system unconstrained, apart from compression in one direction, the top and bottom boundary nodes are essentially free to rotate and translate in the transverse directions.
 Since it is unknown how the overall geometry of the lattice will affect the local boundary conditions, and hence the value of $K$, we measure $F_{\mathrm{crit}}$ experimentally and relate this to the known material properties - in line with Eq.\,\ref{eq:EulerLoad} - to empirically determine this pre-factor for different designs.
 A collapse of the data is achieved and shown on a double-logarithmic scale in Fig.\,\ref{fig:2}\textit{D} after normalization with $K$ (see inset Fig.\,\ref{fig:2}\textit{D}).
 Knowing $K(R_{\mathrm{node}})$ for a given set of designs then allows us to predict the critical force (and hence critical strain) at which buckling will occur, given a specific set of lattice material properties.